hops-ops/aws-account/README.md

 ## Examples

-See `examples/accounts/` for ready-to-render specs covering the common environments (root bootstrap, prod, sandbox/testing).
-Run `make render-example` to render `examples/accounts/example-member.yaml`.
+See `examples/accounts/example.yaml` for a ready-to-render member account spec.
+Run `make render-example` to render the example.

 ## Development